Parable of the Renegades

 “There is still plenty left.”
-Rio eyed what remained on the dish, which was still far too many to count without getting tired.
-“Just eat as much as you can, then I will take the rest once you have had enough.”
+Rio eyed what remained on the dish, which was still too many to count without getting tired.
+“Just eat as much as you can.
+I will take the rest once you have had enough.”

 Is that so?

 Or rather, he failed to smile thanks to how pleasantly unresponsive his facial muscles were.
-That wasn’t a problem, however, it was great that Rio wouldn’t be seeing how devilish his look would’ve been.
+That wasn’t a problem, however.
+It was great Rio couldn’t see how devilish his look would’ve been.
 With how thin and small an individual slice of sashimi was, Lucas believed there was still plenty of room for more in his stomach.
 While he was no glutton, the delay of a meal for several hours left him far more ravenous than usual.
 He was so hungry he could devour a horse - in a metaphorical sense, of course.

 His mind was made up.
-No way in Hell was Lucas going to allow Rio to take even the smallest cut of sashimi for herself.
+No way in hell was he going to allow Rio to take even the smallest cut of sashimi for herself.
 She’ll be feeding him until that plate had nothing left.